 3) The slicer (or whatever they called him)’s “betrayal”: it was nice to see a mercenary really act like a mercenary and not end up siding with the good guys.
 I actually look forward to his character in the third movie.
 I suspect he will end up being good eventually, but would be happy to be surprised.

 4) Corny as it was, the caretakers on the island made me laugh, particularly when Rey sliced the rocks and knocked away their cart.
 Something about their resigned body language was perfectly humorous to me.

 5) Yoda’s conversation with Luke was good, and I particularly liked his remark about the ancient texts being rather dry and basic compared to what modern Jedi have learned and could teach.

 6) Music overall was great, as usual.
-Not even the prequels can drag down the score for these films.
+Not even the prequels could drag down the score for these films.

 8) The movie at various points seems self-aware of the criticism the first movie got, like Snoke asking Kylo to take off his “ridiculous” helmet.
 Unfortunately, it did not take this self-awareness into any actually constructive directions…

 With that I’ll get to my list of things I disliked, which are far, far greater.
 I’ll try to summarize to the really important stuff in plot or character missteps: